Great Things at UDM

 UDM Engineering Ranks among Top 100 in U.S.

-University of Detroit Mercy’s College of Engineering & Science has been named one of the top 100 programs in the country again in the 2014 edition of the U.S.News & World Report's "Best Colleges."
-The University has also consistently been ranked in the top 25 schools in its category and one of Michigan’s highest rated.
-The magazine rankings group more than 1,400 accredited four-year schools based on categories created by the Carnegie Foundation for the Advancement of Teaching and compares them based on a set of 15 widely accepted indicators of excellence.
+University of Detroit Mercy’s College of Engineering & Science has been named one of the top Engineering programs in the country again in the 2015 edition of the U.S.News & World Report's "Best Colleges."

 Student Chemistry Chapter Recognized